MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-query.md

 ---
 # Query data in the Azure Data Explorer web UI samples gallery

-The Azure Data Explorer web UI offers a convenient way to learn about [Kusto Query Language (KQL)](kusto/query/index.md) through its samples gallery.
-This gallery provides sample data with guided tutorials in a free and publicly accessible [**help** cluster](https://dataexplorer.azure.com/clusters/help), removing the need to create a cluster, database, table, or ingest data.
+The Azure Data Explorer web UI has a samples gallery for you to practice writing [Kusto Query Language (KQL)](kusto/query/index.md) queries and commands.
+This gallery provides sample data with guided tutorials in a free and publicly accessible [**help** cluster](https://dataexplorer.azure.com/clusters/help).

 ## Prerequisites